Dalvany/dalvany-image-panel/README.md

 ![configuration panel](https://github.com/Dalvany/dalvany-image-panel/raw/master/src/img/configuration_shared_crosshair.png)

-- Background highlight : the color to use as background image for shared crosshair (default to white with transparency)
+- Background highlight color : the color to use as background image for shared crosshair (default to white with transparency)
+- Border highlight color : the border color to use for shared crosshair.

 ## Slideshow options